Whoop Up Whiskey aka ‘Whoop’ is a 2010 son of

-Paddys Irish Whiskey has NCHA earnings of $12,149 and was a Multiple Major Aged Event
+Paddys Irish Whiskey is a NCHA Money Earner and Multiple Major Aged Event Finalist.

-As per the 6666’s website, Paddys Irish Whiskey has earned the respect as a
+As per the 6666’s website, Paddys Irish Whiskey has a proven record of siring both class and

-and cowhorse worlds, siring champions in versatility ranch horse, reined cowhorse,
+high-end trainability with champions in versatility ranch horse, reined cow horse, cutting, reining,